genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/03_business-logic/03_consolidators/03_cons-technical-details.md

 </Tabs>

 ### logging
 For debugging purposes, the `select` block also supports logging.
-By default, the consolidator logs all events with debug level **TRACE**, but this can be overwritten with custom messages.
+By default, the Consolidator logs all events with debug level **TRACE**, but this can be overwritten with custom messages.
 To do this, use the `logJoin`, `logLeave` and `logNoop` blocks:

 ```kotlin
 select {